 1. Contact the NC3Rs office

-To submit an article to the NC3Rs gateway, you must contact the NC3Rs Office or your NC3Rs Regional Programme Manager, where applicable, prior to submission.
+The NC3Rs gateway is open only to NC3Rs-funded researchers.
+To submit an article, you must contact the NC3Rs Office or your NC3Rs Regional Programme Manager, where applicable, prior to submission.

 2. Incorporate article requirements